saif-mal1k/web-development/CSS/Responsive_design.md

 - flexible media(images...) (use vw, % units).
 - use media queries to address breakpoints.

+- *follow mobile first approach* i.e Design for the mobile first, and then for the tablet and
+ Then for the laptop and then for the monitor Viewport.

 Tip: when developing website, try to design for all Types of viewport monitor, laptop, tablet, smartphone And address their breakpoints using media queries.